 I recommend if you have multiple credit cards on your account that you make certain when you are being charged onboard that you present your card to the crew member.
 If not, the lead guest in the room will be charged more often than the correct person.
-We’ve seen that happen a couple times before.
 It is easy to get it straightened out, but that’s not what you want to be doing on vacation.

 On some cruise lines, you can review your charges on screen on your stateroom TV.
 On others, you will need to go to the Guest Services to get a copy of the bill if you want to review it during the cruise.

 If you have children in your room, you can put restrictions on their cards so they don’t charge for anything and everything onboard.
-In most cases you can only turn the charging privileges on or off.
-This is how Disney handles charging.
+In some cases you can turn the charging privileges on or off.
 Some cruise lines however, may allow you to put a spending limit on their card.